10 Early Signs and Symptoms of Alzheimer’s Disease

 Alzheimer’s is a brain disease that causes a slow decline in memory, thinking, and reasoning skills.
 According to the Alzheimer’s Association, 50 million people are living with Alzheimer’s and other dementias worldwide.
 Although it’s known to affect adults 65 years and older, up to 5% of those diagnosed have early onset Alzheimer’s Disease, meaning they are diagnosed in their 40s or 50s.
 Your memory often changes as you grow old, but memory loss that disrupts daily life is not a typical part of aging and may be a sign of Alzheimer’s or other dementia.

 Recognizing the signs and symptoms can help diagnose and begin treatment early.
 The Alzheimer’s Association compiled a list of the 10 most common signs of Alzheimer’s.
 If you notice any of the following signs, don’t ignore them, schedule an appointment with your doctor:

 1. Memory loss that disrupts daily life.
-As you grow older, you or a loved one may sometimes forget names or appointments but remember them later, this is a typical or normal age-related memory change.
-However, if you are consistently forgetting recently learning information and are asking for the same information over and over or increasingly relying on memory aids (reminder notes or electronic devices), you should see a doctor.
+As you grow older, you or a loved one may sometimes forget names or appointments but remember them later, which is a typical or normal age-related memory change.
+However, if you are consistently forgetting recently learned information and are asking for the same information over and over or increasingly relying on memory aids (reminder notes or electronic devices), you should see a doctor.

 2. Difficulty planning or solving problems.
 Difficulty concentrating and taking much longer to complete a task than before may be a more apparent sign of Alzheimer’s or dementia.
 For example, difficulty following through with a plan or working with numbers, such as managing monthly bills or following a familiar recipe, would be a sign to see a doctor.